fahminlb33/MKVhardsub/readme.md

 3. Easy to use with embedded subtitle inside MKV or external subtitle file.
 4. Supports both x86 and x64 version of Windows.

+  This tool is currently reworked in WPF and dropped the WinForms.
+Be patient for new release!

 ## How To Use

 1. Download *ffmpeg* and *MKVToolNix*, place it on *bin* folder.